A Low-Complexity Joint Fractional Delay and Doppler Frequency Estimator for AFDM-Enabled Vehicular LEO-ICAN Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{raditional} communication and navigation satellites operate independently, leading to redundant infrastructure costs and information isolation.
-Integrated communication and navigation (ICAN) addresses these issues by reducing costs through resource sharing, breaking data silos via information exchange, and achieving joint performance optimization.
-Furthermore, it provides support for autonomous driving by enabling high-reliability, low-latency lane-level positioning and the transmission of massive traffic data\cite{liuJointTimefrequencyChannel2025b,shengIntegratedCommunicationNavigation2025}.
+\IEEEPARstart{T}{raditional} communication and navigation systems operate in isolated modes, leading to redundant infrastructure and fragmented data resources.
+Integrated communication and navigation (ICAN) overcomes these limitations through resource sharing and information fusion, which is essential for connected and autonomous vehicles that simultaneously demand lane-level positioning and high-throughput data transmission~\cite{11016809,10726910}.

-As the 6th generation mobile communication (6G) advances toward air-space-ground integration, low earth orbit (LEO) satellite communication systems are expected to become the cornerstone of ubiquitous connectivity and ICAN.
-Orthogonal Frequency Division Multiplexing (OFDM), a multi-carrier waveform widely used in existing wireless communication systems, is sensitive to Doppler frequency offset and thus struggles to cope with the high Doppler mobility of LEO satellites\cite{hadaniOrthogonalTimeFrequency2017a}.
-To tackle this problem, new waveforms have been successively proposed, among which Affine Frequency Division Multiplexing (AFDM) stands out.
-AFDM performs modulation and demodulation using the Discrete Affine Fourier Transform (DAFT)\cite{bemaniAFDMFullDiversity2021a}.
-Compared with Orthogonal Time Frequency Space (OTFS), AFDM features a simpler modulation structure and lower pilot/guard symbol overhead, making it a promising physical layer waveform for LEO satellites\cite{bemaniAffineFrequencyDivision2023}.
+As next-generation mobile networks advance toward air-space-ground integration, low-Earth-orbit (LEO) satellites have become an ideal ICAN platform for ubiquitous coverage.
+However, the severe Doppler effect in high-mobility LEO links poses a major challenge to conventional orthogonal frequency division multiplexing (OFDM)~\cite{hadaniOrthogonalTimeFrequency2017a}.
+Affine frequency division multiplexing (AFDM), built upon the discrete affine Fourier transform (DAFT), has therefore emerged as a promising alternative.
+Compared with orthogonal time frequency space (OTFS), AFDM offers a simpler modulation structure and lower pilot overhead, making it a promising waveform for LEO-ICAN systems~\cite{bemaniAffineFrequencyDivision2023a,bemaniAffineFrequencyDivision2023}.